solvosci/slv-account/account_payment_promissory_note_address/readme/DESCRIPTION.rst

-Allows to incluir payment partner address to promissory note.
+Allows to add payment partner address to promissory note.